 We’ve all been there; sore to the point that we can barely move.
-When it hurts so bad, you can’t even raise your arms over your hear.
+When it hurts so bad, you can’t even raise your arms over your head.
 Or what about the days when you can’t even walk straight because you decided to throw some extra plates onto your deadlift the day before.
 What you’re experiencing is called Delayed Onset Muscle Soreness (DOMS), which unsympathetically decides to ruin your day typically 12-48 hours’ post-workout.

 What Causes Delayed Onset Muscle Soreness?